PrismarineJS/prismarine-viewer/viewer/README.md

 * blockUpdate({pos, stateId}) ; update a block
 it also listen to these events:
 * mouseClick({ origin, direction, button })

+#### update ()

+Update the world.
+This need to be called in the animate function, just before the render.

 ### WorldView